Yelp/pyleus/README.rst

 About
 -----

-Pyleus is a Python layer built on top of Apache Storm making possible to write, build and manage pure Python Storm topologies in a pythonic way.
+Pyleus is a framework for building Apache Storm topologies in idiomatic Python.

 With Pyleus you can:

-* define a topology writing just a simple YAML file
+* define a topology with a simple YAML file

-* list your dependencies in a requirements.txt file (and forget about it)
+* have dependency management with a ``requirements.txt`` file

 * run faster thanks to Pyleus’ `MessagePack`_ based serializer

 * pass options to your components directly from the YAML file

-* leverage built-in support for Storm tick tuples

-* use the kafka-spout Java implementation provided by Apache Storm just including it in the YAML file
+* use the Kafka spout built into Storm with only a YAML change

 Install
 -------